-Boko Haram is a Nigeria-based militant group with links to al-Qa’ida in the Islamic Maghreb (AQIM) that is responsible for thousands of deaths in northeast and central Nigeria over the last several years including targeted killings of civilians.
+Boko Haram is responsible for thousands of deaths in northeast and central Nigeria over the last several years including targeted killings of civilians.
 Boko Haram has been blamed for thousands of deaths since it began attacking churches, schools, government offices, security forces, media houses, banks and markets in 2009.
 Security forces have been accused of ratcheting up the violence by killing suspects instead of arresting them and holding people indefinitely without charges.

 Amnesty International said 1,500 people were killed in the first three months of 2014 in an escalating armed conflict between Boko Haram insurgents and Nigerian security forces.
 Amnesty said March 30, 2014 that more than half the victims were civilians.
 Amnesty International calls the rising number of Boko Haram attacks “truly shocking” and the reaction of Nigerian security forces “brutality.”
 The rights group said both sides may have committed acts that “may constitute war crimes and crimes against humanity."
 It called for an investigation by the African Commission on Human and People’s Rights and the UN Human Rights Council.

-It is a very well-funded organization where it has so many sources of income including in Nigeria and that whole region.
-It does get money from the piracy, especially from the west coast of Africa.
+Boko Haram is a very well-funded organization, with many sources of income including in Nigeria and that whole region.
+It does get money from piracy, especially from the west coast of Africa.
 Drug trafficking helps.
 Boko Haram’s expenses are considerably smaller than for a regular army.
 Mostly the militants need money for weapons, which are increasingly available and cheap as unrest in other parts of Africa and the Middle East have created an arms trafficking “highway.”
 Bank robberies and stealing from the Nigerian military are other ways Boko Haram has paid its bills.
 But it is difficult to pinpoint details of the funding, just as it is hard to know what the group stands for, how big it is or who its leaders are.

 |Join the GlobalSecurity.org mailing list|